-There are several requirements for AmeriCorps membership and this section outlines detailed information regarding citizenship/allowable legal status, Educational Attainment, and criminal history background checks.
-All information pertaining to AmeriCorps Eligibility can be found in 45 CFR 2522.200
+There are several requirements to be eligible for AmeriCorps membership.
+This section outlines detailed information regarding citizenship/allowable legal status, educational attainment, and criminal history background checks.
+All information pertaining to AmeriCorps eligibility can be found in 45 C.F.R. §2522.200.
+Once members complete the process to determine if they meet the eligibility requirements program staff must approve the member and the document the approval in writing.
+All documents to determine member eligibility must be maintained in member files.